Cirrus-Minor/witchblast/readme.txt

 - MOD Gloves and advanced gloves switched
 - MOD Snakes from trap can drop golds or apples
 - MOD Elemental cauldron invoke rate decreases and is limited (no spawn when more than 8 monsters on screen)
+- MOD Fairy powder does not teleport the player as often as it used too
 - FIX Wrong air divinity conversion message
 - FIX Overlapping items descriptions
 - FIX No ghost dying animation